mario-deluna/php-glfw/docs/user-guide/vector-graphics/images.md

 $texture = Texture2D::fromDisk('/path/to/your/image.png', Texture2D::CHANNEL_RGBA, false);
 ```

-In the Vector Graphics API, we only support RGBA (4-channel) images.
+In the Vector Graphics API, only RGBA (4-channel) images are supported.
 The last parameter is a boolean that indicates whether the image should be flipped vertically.
-This is required because OpenGL and the Vector Graphics API have different coordinate systems.
+This is required because OpenGL and the Vector Graphics API use different coordinate systems.

 ## Uploading the Texture